microsoft/AzureMonitorAddonForSplunk/README.md

 It consumes Diagnostic Logs according to the techniques defined by Azure Monitor, which provides highly granular and real-time monitoring data for any Azure resource, and passes those selected by the user's configuration along to Splunk.

+I'll refer to Splunk Add-on for Azure Monitor Logs as 'the add-on' further down in this text.

 Here are a few resources if you want to learn more:<br/>
 * [Overview of Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview)
 * [Overview of Azure Diagnostic Logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs)

 ## Installation
 Until the add-on is in Splunkbase, installation is manual.<br/><br/>
 To install, clone into $SPLUNK_HOME/etc/apps/azureLogs.
 Restart Splunk.
-In the Splunk UI, you should now see it on the Manage Apps page as "Splunk Add-on for Azure Monitor".
+In the Splunk UI, you should now see it on the Manage Apps page as "Splunk Add-on for Azure Monitor Logs".
 In Settings/Data Inputs, you should see it as "Azure Monitor Logs".
 Add an instance and supply the values denoted in the following Inputs section.

 The add-on wants to checkpoint in `$SPLUNK_DB/modinputs/azureLogs`.
 On a Windows system, SYSTEM needs read/write/update permissions, and $SPLUNK_DB is `c:\program files\splunk\var\lib\splunk`.
 Add the directory and set permissions via Windows Explorer.

-## Inputs are: (all are required)
+## Inputs: (all are required)

 | Input Name | Example | Notes |
 |------------|---------|-------|